HanssonMagnus/HanssonMagnus.github.io/_posts/2018-03-07-Bash-a-Unix-shell-langugage.md

 * Bash is excellent at small scripts that chain existing shell command together.

-* Python is a lot easier to maintain than Bash, especially large Bash scripts can get really nasty.
+* Python is a lot easier to maintain than Bash, especially large Bash scripts can get really messy.

 ## Here are some quotes: